 When the entire board has received irreparable damage, it is necessary to replace it.

 At this juncture, you may consider upgrading instead of going for one at the same level as the previous motherboard, as it can give you newer features, expandability, and performance.

 Also Read: How to Tell if Motherboard is Dead?

 Here I am just reiterating the points I have made above.

 With the new motherboard, especially when upgrading to a different form factor or generation, you may find that some of your older modules are no longer compatible with the new board.
-This can be the case with your processor and RAM especially.
+This can be the case with your processor and RAM, especially.

 Here are some of the things that may warrant a change along with your motherboard:

-- RAM – if of a different type
+- RAM – is of another type.

-- Power Supply Unit: If the newer components require more power.
+- Power Supply Unit – if the newer components require more power.

 Also Read: Do Motherboards Have Integrated Graphics?